 Additionally, MSPs can confer with customers during the cyber insurance process to help them evaluate their coverage options, making recommendations and steering them toward reputable providers and favorable policies.

-MSPs can once again be incredibly helpful in this department by implementing any required improvements or updates on their client’s behalf.
-Equally essential, MSPs can also perform the painstakingly critical work of fully documenting and reporting on these efforts.
+MSPs can once again be incredibly helpful by implementing any required improvements or updates on their client’s behalf.
+Equally essential, MSPs can also perform the painstakingly critical work of documenting and reporting on these efforts.
 Because even if a company has done everything right, without proof an insurance company can still deny a payout.

 By bringing customers into compliance and chronicling every step along the way, MSPs provide “insurance for the insurance.”
 And in the event of a dispute between the underwriter and the client, MSPs can serve as a mediator with plenty of evidence to prove the validity of their client’s claim.